vishal273007/cli-notes/01_linux/termux.md

 **Navigate to termux root data folders and allow write permission to copied backup files from attributes in solid explorer.**

+### Keep Termux Running in Background
+- About App > Battery > Enable Run in Background.
+- Recent > Lock in Recent.

 ## Basic to-dos

 ```bash